|

 companies that make really great stuff.

-with the Percussive Arts Society has helped you with networking
+Percussive Arts Society has helped you with networking and

 NSR: I’ve been going to PASIC on